sidpalas/devops-directive-website/content/posts/hugo-and-caddy-on-gcp.md

 #### 7) Deploy

+Before deploying the site, I had to add a Caddyfile to the container image to configure the server.
+The default configuration will serve the site on port 2015 which is inaccessible on our VM (because my firewall rules only allow traffic on ports 80 and 443).
+The following will tell Caddy to serve on port 80 and accept requests from any domain ([documentation](https://caddyserver.com/v1/docs/http-caddyfile)):

+        # This test configuration will be replaced later when setting up HTTPS
+        :80 {
+        browse
+        log stdout
+        errors stdout
+        }

+I also updated the Dockerfile to copy this Caddyfile into the container image:

+        FROM abiosoft/caddy:1.0.3
+        COPY ./public /srv

+        # This environment variable gets used later during the container start up
+        # to accept the Let's Encrypt subscriber agreement (without requiring user input)
+        ENV ACME_AGREE=true
+        COPY ./Caddyfile /etc/Caddyfile

-To deploy the site, I needed to get the container image into the google container registry by building, tagging, and then pushing it:
+With the configuration ready, I needed to get the container image into the google container registry by building, tagging, and then pushing it:

         export IMAGE_NAME=my-hugo-caddy-docker-image
         export IMAGE_TAG=incrementing-tag-001 # change this with each deploy to ensure latest image is used